Go to the Students section

 You will have a member of teaching staff dedicated to guiding you throughout your studies and providing comprehensive academic support.
 They may help you to reflect on your academic progress, review your career aspirations, and support you in communicating with other academic staff.
 Read more about our academic advisers.

-You can take classes to develop and perfect your academic English skills during your undergraduate or postgraduate degree at no extra cost to you.
+You can take classes to develop and perfect your academic English skills during your undergraduate or postgraduate degree.
 Some classes are credit bearing so they contribute to your degree.
 Find out more about English language support.

 Our advisers in the International Student Advice Team (ISAT) offer a wide range of practical support and advice regarding your visa status, employment options, personal finance and more.
 ISAT also runs social events, trips and other activities so you can meet other students outside of the classroom and explore Oxford and other parts of the UK.